alexmoed/MasterClass/README.md

 ## Dataset:
 https://data.4tu.nl/datasets/3eabd3f5-d814-48be-bbff-b440f2d48a2b

 Do not use Download all files!
-Download each catagory seperatly and place in the dataset folder.
+Download each category separately and place in the dataset folder.